 In July, this message was posted to the Kenisha Washington Foundation Facebook Page: “O yeah they say Black Life Matters, then why have not anyone came forward? 🗣 😭😭 😭🤦🏽♀️My family needs Justice for my daughter Kenisha Washington.
 If you have any question please contact 816474 tips🚨🚨Please Share🚨🚨.

-Please share this story regarding Kenisha Washington to continue to help her family in their quest with seeking closure to this senseless act.
-She is our sister and her life matters.
+Please share this story regarding Kenisha Washington to continue to help her family in their quest to seek closure for this senseless act.
+She is our sister, and her life matters.

 Help Publicize This Case: